desyrani/automated-employee-time-budget/README.md

 **2. Custom**

-This folder includes custom scripts and configurations to adapt the system to specific organizational needs.
+This file includes custom scripts and configurations to adapt the system to specific organizational needs.

 **Highlights:**